ASN Registration Cost Breakdown: Complete Fee Analysis Across All RIRs

 APNIC (Asia-Pacific Network Information Centre) uses a resource-based fee structure that changed significantly in 2025.

-- First two ASNs per member: Free
+- First two ASNs per account holder: Free

-- Additional ASNs: AUD 100 per year each
+- Additional ASNs: AUD 100 per year each (annual fee)

 Initial Costs (Year 1) - First ASN: